Registration of Stillbirths Bill

 Overview

 This bill amends the Births and Deaths Registration Act 1953 to allow parents to register the death of a stillborn child regardless of gestational age.
-Currently, registration is restricted to stillbirths after a certain gestational age, this bill removes that restriction.
+Currently, registration is restricted to stillbirths after 24 weeks.
+This bill removes that restriction, ensuring all stillbirths are formally acknowledged.

 Description